boyer-nicolas/koritsu/docs/core-concepts/proxy.md

 The framework includes comprehensive tests for:

 - Pattern matching with various wildcard combinations
-- Callback execution and parameter extraction
+- Handler execution and parameter extraction
 - Authentication and authorization flows
 - Error handling and timeouts
 - Integration with the file-based routing system